KnowageLabs/Knowage-Documentation/administrator-guide/scheduler.rst

     Schedulation information pop up example

-- **Execute now**, by clicking it you immediatly start the execution of your schedulation.
+- **Execute now**, by clicking it you immediately start the execution of your schedulation.
 - **Pause schedulation**, it lets you pause your schedulation.
 - **Resume schedulation**, it appears after having paused a schedulation, it enables you to resume it.
 - **Delete Schedulation**, it lets you delete a schedulation.